WalletScrutiny/WalletScrutinyCom/_bearer/etherbit.cards.md

 ## Background

 Etherbit is an Indian reseller of various cryptocurrency hardware devices.
-They are the [official reseller](https://www.etherbit.in/pages/faq) for Trezor, Ledger, Safepal, Cryptotag and more, in India.
+They are [official resellers](https://www.etherbit.in/pages/faq) for Trezor, Ledger, Safepal, Cryptotag and more and provide back-links from these manufacturers to verify this fact.

 From the [description](https://www.etherbit.in/products/etherbit-card):